Archive for the ‘Marvel’ Category

 I have been meaning to talk about about this one for a while.
 I picked it up at a $5 trades table at Wizard World.
 I recognized it a s something I had been intrigued by when it first came out, but not enough to buy.
 I did not quite remember what is was about.
 Looking it over I surmised that it was the Dark Wallcrawler Returns.
 After reading it, I was not wrong.
 It has an awful lot in common with Frank Miller’s classic Batman tale.
 It takes place in a dark possible future where an aged and haunted Spiderman returns from a long absence.
 It even features a spunky young girl leading an army of children.
 The scratchy art, and color pallet is similar as well.
 However all that does is for me is to underscore some fundamental differences between the characters.
 Even a scarred and suicidal Peter parker is saner than Batman.
 Because in the suit or out Peter is always Peter.
 Where as Batman is always Batman.
 Not that I believe Bruce Wayne no longer exists inside the Bat, he just is deeply buried.
 Peter is just under the mask, and he is always aware of how crazy his dual identity can be.
 Perspective is not Batman’s strong suit.
 This story is not as original as the Dark Knight Returns was, but is still a well told Spiderman story.
 And certainly worth the five bucks.

-Sky-Doll issue #3 hit the shelves sometime in the last couple of weeks, and I finally got around to reading the entire series.
+Sky-Doll issue #3 hit the shelves sometime in the last couple of weeks, (update: it’s now available as a Trade Paperback.) and I finally got around to reading the entire series.
 For those not familiar, this is a reprint of a french comic from 2003, translated and put out as part of a joint venture between Marvel and Soleil, a french publisher.
 It’s about a couple of space-faring “emissaries” who take on a stow-away female android who is more than she at first appears.
 The government they represent is a sort of tyrannical matriarchy, whose slutty female dictator/queen/goddess took over by ousting her sister and co-leader, who still has legions of ardent followers.
 It’s all pretty silly, but was surprisingly not annoying to me.
 (I usually can’t often stand stories with religious themes.)

 I probably can’t say much that hasn’t already been said about this.
 A couple of observations I had: I probably liked this more than I would have otherwise due to the relatively “adult” art and themes.
 Marvel’s cover of issue #3 (the image in this post) “airbrushes” out the nipples on the android lead.
 (You can see the original without too much trouble by searching over at the comic book db.)
 The art really is amazing, and more of his sexy art can be found on Alessandro Barbucci’s blog, which is maybe a third or fourth in english.
 While we’re on the subject of blogs you can’t read, there are other interesting tidbits to be found on Barbara Canepa’s blog, the author of the series.
 She does post (rarely) in english, but as I said, there are visual tidbits to be found as well.